Abhinav Kashyap: Career

-Controversies
+Controversy

+Allegations against Salman Khan and his family

 On 15 June 2020, Kashyap released a statement on Facebook on the suicide of actor Sushant Singh Rajput, appealing the Maharashtra government to launch a detailed investigation.
 He accused Salman Khan, his brothers Arbaaz and Sohail and father Salim of sabotaging his career and bullying him.
 In response, Arbaaz said that the Khan family has started legal action against Kashyap.
 When Salim was asked to react to these claims, and he sarcastically said that of course they have ruined his career.
 Salim said watch his films first and then come to speak to him.
 Salim further said that Abhinav probably forgot to take his father, Rashid Khan's name along with his forefathers.
 Salim concluded by saying that Abhinav can do whatever he wants and that he's not going to waste time reacting to these accusations.

 In 2025, Kashyap reignited his long-standing dispute with Salman Khan, making several public allegations against him.

-He described Khan as a gunda (goon), badtameez (ill-mannered), and a ganda insaan (bad person), accusing him of being disinterested in acting and merely relying on his celebrity stature.
+He described Khan as a goon, ill-mannered, and a bad person, accusing him of being disinterested in acting and merely relying on his celebrity stature.
 Kashyap also claimed that Khan and his family behave vindictively towards those who disagree with them and asserted that he was sidelined from marketing and credit for the film Dabangg, including being pushed out of its sequel, Dabangg 2.
 He further alleged that Khan felt insecure about co-star Sonu Sood's physique during Dabangg, and that other casting decisions (e.g., initially proposing Randeep Hooda) were overruled by Khan's family.